penn-cnt/ieeg-recon/docs/source/Getting Started.rst

 Requirements
 --------------

-The following software packages are required to run **ieeg-recon** in Python or MATLAB:
+The following software packages are required to run **iEEG-recon** in Python or MATLAB:

 *  `Anaconda <https://www.anaconda.com/products/distribution>`_  (Note, make sure you download the correct version for your operating system)
 *  `MATLAB <https://matlab.mathworks.com>`_ >=2020a (only if using MATLAB tools)